rctay/rctay.github.io/smartcards.md

 # setup on mac

 - Use pinentry, a nice UI for pin entry.
-Otherwise the curses password entry unexpectedly waits for password in some other terminal (namely the one you started gpg-agent in...)
+Otherwise the curses[^curses] password entry unexpectedly waits for password in some other terminal (namely the one you started gpg-agent in...)